Jan 21st, 2020

 Benefit Periods are commonly misunderstood when comparing Long Term Care Insurance.
 The first mistake most clients make is in assuming that when you buy a set number of years, you are actually buying a finite time period.
-You are not.
+You are not in most cases.

-The Benefit Period is simply a multiplier.
+The Long-Term Care Benefit Period is simply a multiplier on most Long Term Care Insurance policies.
 For example, 2 years is 730 days.
 Some math:

 - If you buy a “2 year” policy at $100 per day, it means your LTC benefit is going to be worth 730 x $100 (number of days x dollars per day)